lyokha/nginx-healthcheck-plugin/README.md

 There are traditional *per-worker* and *shared* upstreams.
-Monitoring of traditional (or normal) upstreams is built in a dedicated *location* that returns a JSON which contains a list of *failed* peers nested in *worker's PID -> health check service -> upstream* hierarchy.
-Monitoring of shared upstreams is as well built in a dedicated location that returns a JSON with a list of failed peers nested in *health check service -> upstream* hierarchy.
+Monitoring of traditional (or normal) upstreams is built in a dedicated *location* that returns a JSON object which contains a list of *failed* peers nested in *worker's PID -> health check service -> upstream* hierarchy.
+Monitoring of shared upstreams is as well built in a dedicated location that returns a JSON object with a list of failed peers nested in *health check service -> upstream* hierarchy.
 The meaning of the *health check service* will be explained later.

 Examples
 --------